11bus11/data-analysis/README.md

 - The user being able to name the different options.

 ## Testing
+### User stories
+The user is able to:
+- Import data from a google sheets document.
+  - The program imports the needed data from a google sheets document named "data_analysis".
+- Get the answer amount of each option in percent.
+ - The program calculated the percentages.
+- Export the result to a google sheets document.
+ - The results are exported to the google sheets document.

+### Peer review
+I asked a few people to try my program.
+They tried to break it by giving invalid inputs.

 ### Logic testing
 I tested the logic by:
 - Giving the program inputs and comparing the result to my own calculations.